 Medicinal Chemistry

 The Wuest Lab engages in a number of collaborative projects with groups specializing in a wide range of expertise.
-Our medicinal chemistry endeavors aim to repurpose old drugs on novel targets and/or identify new compounds that use unique binding modes to inhibit validated targets.
+Our medicinal chemistry endeavors aim to repurpose old drugs for novel targets and/or identify new compounds that use unique binding modes to inhibit already-validated targets.
 Alongside the Conn Lab, we used computational techniques to identify berberine conjugates targeting the MexXY-OprM efflux pump.
-With the Mylokanis group, we uncovered the antimicrobial effects and the safety profiles of synthetic retinoid analogs.
+With the Mylokanis group, we uncovered the antimicrobial effects and safety profiles of synthetic retinoid analogs.
 Additionally, we have performed extensive structure-activity relationship (SAR) studies for antibiotic compounds targeting succinate dehydrogenase (Sdh) and a protease repressor, LexA.
 Ongoing projects exploit the ever-expanding toolbox of chemical transformation methodologies to access and edit antimicrobial small molecules in a divergent manner.